 In addition, there are more active roles administrators can take, from restricting access to certain programs or websites to even seeing if a removable drive has been placed into a device and what files have been transferred onto the removable drive.

 By recognizing which type of employee monitoring software best fits the needs of the organization, businesses can streamline the processes of their workforce to ensure that productivity is maximized.

 Why is employee monitoring software important?

-In addition, this can lead to intellectual property of the company being more secure, as alerts can be received by those in admin positions if a worker was to transfer files off of a company server onto another device.
-Receiving these types of notifications can save an enterprise a large amount of time and money in trying to recoup this lost or stolen IP in the long run.
+Employee monitoring software can also better secure corporate intellectual property, as alerts can be received by those in admin positions if a worker engages in suspicious activity, such as transferring files off of a company server onto another device.
+Receiving these types of notifications can save an enterprise a lot of time and money when trying to recoup lost or stolen IP in the long run.

 Another major reason for employing this type of software is to track which employees are more productive than others.
-This type of monitoring can provide managers with detailed information on who may be more suited for upper-level roles in the long run, if a track record of being efficient and capable can be demonstrated over a period of time using analytics to back up future hiring or compensation increases.
+This type of software documents an employee’s track record of being efficient and capable, using analytics to back up future hiring or compensation increases.

 As a result of detailed documentation about performance, managers will have ample information about who may be more suited for promotions in the long run.
 Alternatively, managers can closely monitor who is underperforming and offer them additional training or performance improvement plans as necessary.